couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 collections create --bucket chat_data --scope workshop knowledge_base
 ```

-At this point you cqn run `cb-env` to get an overview of your current context.
+At this point you can run `cb-env` to get an overview of your current context.
 The commands you will run will refer to these unless specified otherwise.

 ## Part 3: Your First Chat Request